Tracyyy-Zhu/mtsl-final-project/README.md

 # mtsl-final-project
-Ongoing Final Project of Modern Topics in Statistical Learning Theory
+Final Project of NYU DS-GA 3001 Special Topics: Modern Topics in Statistical Learning Theory (graduate course).
+The project is essentially a Kaggle-style competition on this [plant seedling dataset](https://www.kaggle.com/competitions/plant-seedlings-classification).
+This work was done collaboratively by Bale Chen and Tracy Zhu (2 undergraduates at NYU) and won 6th place among 22 groups of graduate students.
+We experimented with transfer learning, data augmentation, ensemble method, model scaling, RayTune hyperparameter tuning, etc., and achieved an F1 score of 0.983.